Roasted Butternut Squash

 Even though it’s more work to cut cubes instead of roasting the squash whole, doing it this way gets you a TON more caramelization, depth of flavor, and sweetness.

 Don’t want to cut it yourself?
-Many grocery stores also sell it pre-cut in fresh form, and that takes away most of the work if you’d rather not mess with it.
+Many grocery stores like Costco and Whole Foods sell it pre-cut in fresh form, and that takes away most of the work if you’d rather not mess with it.
 Unfortunately, I don’t recommend the frozen stuff.
 The texture is pretty bad.

-✅ Most delicious way to cook butternut squash – Roasting it in cubes is the best because you caramelize the most surface area and get the deepest flavor.
+Most delicious end results – Roasting the squash in cubes is the best because you caramelize the most surface area and get the deepest flavor.
 These little bites are so good!

 Toss the cubes in a bowl, not on the tray